-Since the ultimate pharmacovigilance responsibility is on the MA holder, the local distributors are not obliged to hire a QPPV nor implement a PV system.
-They need to be trained by the MAH on how to handle safety information, report ADRs, and other obligations covered by a safety data exchange agreement (SDEA).
+Since the ultimate pharmacovigilance responsibility falls on the MA holder, the local distributors are not obliged to hire a QPPV nor implement a PV system.
+They only need to be trained by the MAH on how to handle safety information, report ADRs, and other PV obligations.
+They all must be governed by a safety data exchange agreement (SDEA).

-The distributor in Saudi shall implement a full pharmacovigilance system only when they agree with the MAH to represent them for PV activities in Saudi.
-Therefore, distributors must be aware of PV articles in their commercial or technical agreements since it will impose compliance obligations that are of high cost and complexity.
+The distributor in Saudi shall hire a QPPV and implement a full pharmacovigilance system only when they agree with the MAH to represent them for PV activities in Saudi.
+They can also outsource it to a pharmacovigilance consultancy office.

 Saudi Pharmaceutical Manufacturer

-When the manufacturer is the MAH, a PV system must be implemented and operated by a registered QPPV within the company.
+When the Saudi manufacturer is also the MAH for a product, a PV system must be implemented and operated by its own or outsourced QPPV.
 The PV system represented in the Pharmacovigilance System Master File (PSMF) is sufficient for local Pharmaceutical manufacturers.